 Coronavirus cure: Tamil Nadu doctor from Rathna Siddha Hospital claims to have invented medicine

-Chennai, January 28: A doctor from Tamil Nadu's Rathna Siddha Hospital in in Chennai have claimed to have formulated a herbal medicine that can cure novel Coronavirus, as China continued to reel under deadly coronavirus epidemic and has no effective vaccine or drug to treat it.
+Chennai, January 28: A doctor from Tamil Nadu's Rathna Siddha Hospital in Chennai has claimed to have formulated a herbal medicine that can cure novel Coronavirus, as China continued to reel under deadly coronavirus epidemic and has no effective vaccine or drug to treat it.

-Dr Thanikasalam Veni who has 25-year of vast experience in field Siddha and Ayurvedic medicines said,"We have formulated a medicine from an extract of herbs.
+Dr Thanikasalam Veni who has 25-year of vast experience in field Siddha and Ayurvedic medicines said, "We have formulated a medicine from an extract of herbs.
 It is very effective to cure any type of viral fever.
 Coronavirus has no medicine.''

 In China's Wuhan where Coronavirus has claimed over 50 lives, experts have no idea how to cure the disease.
 Our herbal extract medicine is used to treat dengue, multi-organ fever and acute liver fever."